 The tableware introduces variation to the dining experience, juxtaposing square petit four dishes with a constellation of star plates, the bibendum-like curves of a plump rose bowl, or the scalloped edges of lotus bowls.
 Composition, scale and proportions are not uniform.
 Small dishes replace dinner plates encouraging grazing and informality.

 A sustainable imperative informs the design practice.
-The ceramics are proudly made in New Zealand, and have become collectable so are less likely to be part of a disposable ‘throwaway’ culture.
+The ceramics are proudly made in Aotearoa, and have become collectable so are less likely to be part of a disposable ‘throwaway’ culture.
 They are designed to be used through breakfast, elevenses, lunch, and dinner, becoming intimately connected with the food rituals and tea and coffee ceremonies of everyday life.